hendrikschilling/FASP/README.md

 - vc_tifxyz_winding: estimate consistent relative winding numbers for a trace
 - vc_fill_quadmesh: inpainting and flattening of large traces
 - vc_render_tifxyz: fast rendering of huge traces (tested with sizes surpassing the jpg img size limit!)
+- GP ink detection modified for faster and lower memory inference: https://discord.com/channels/1079907749569237093/1315006782191570975
+The tools without a link are described in more detail lower in this document.

 # FASP Criteria